cenhao/blog-raw/content/Coding/csharp-in-a-nut-shell-ch-3.md

 41. The **base** keyword is like the **this** keyword, it serves two essential purposes: to access the overridden method in base class, and to call base class constructor. (pp86)

-42. Unlike C++, subclass in C# must declare its own constructors. (p87)
+42. Constructors are not (can not) be *inherited*. (p87)

-43. If a constructor in subclass omits the **base** keyword to call its base class' constructor, the parameterless constructor in base class is called implicitly.
+43. If a constructor in subclass omits the **base** keyword to call its base class' constructor, <font color="#DA1D1B">the parameterless constructor in base class is called implicitly</font>.
 If the base class has no parameterless constructor, an error will occur at compile time. (p87)

 44. Order of constructor and field initialization: subclass fields -> base class constructor parameters -> base class field -> base class constructor -> subclass constructor. (p88)